A spectral sequence for tangent cohomology of algebras over algebraic operads: A spectral sequence of derivations

-{{}} Algebras that are quasi-free and triangulated are good examples of colimits of cellular towers of cofibrations, and in particular the three algebraic models of Adams--Hilton, Quillen and Sullivan, respectively, are good examples of colimits of towers of cofibrations relevant to topology.
+with the extra property that $d\left(F_pX\right)\subseteq \PP\left(F_{p-1}X\right)$.
+Triangulated algebras are good examples of colimits of cellular towers of cofibrations, and in particular the three algebraic models of Adams--Hilton, Quillen and Sullivan, respectively, are good examples of colimits of towers of cofibrations relevant to topology.
 In Section~\ref{sec:AplicacionesRacionales} we will exploit this observation to apply our methods to rational homotopy theory.